OU-CS3560/grading-lib/docs/source/problem-toml-spec.md

 `expected-result` is used to tell if the grading script behave correctly or not.

-`path` is a path to the file that its content will be overriden with value in the `content` key.
+`path` is a path to the file that its content will be overridden with value in the `content` key.

 `content` can be a plain text or encrypted text.
 When in plain text, it can be used to override the content of file at `path`.
 Then the grading script can be run against this new content to verify if the script behave as designed or not.